Yann-dv/Poseidon/README.md

 3. Use the methods as wanted.
 4. Only Bids Controller methods are created in the PoseidonAPI.postman_collection.json as example, but feel free to can create the others as you want.

+## Using Azure app
+You can also use the API on Azure : https://poseidon-api.azurewebsites.net/

 ## Testing